Abdul Sattar Edhi Foundation, his quotes, and Personal Life

 Edhi was born on February 28th, 1928 in a Bantva in the district of Gujarat, British India but after the independence, he moved to Karachi, Pakistan.
 His mother was paralyzed and suffered from mental illness and died when he was 19.
-He observed that people in Pakistan lacked in medicine, food, shelter, and other basic necessities, thus he devoted his life to helping others.
+He observed that people in Pakistan lacked medicine, food, shelter, and other basic necessities, thus he devoted his life to helping others.
 In 1951 he established an organization whose mission was to provide shelter and basic needs to the people.
 He was married to Bilquis Bano in 1956.
 Bilquis Bano was a nurse at Edhi dispensary and like Edhi, she was also determined to help others throughout her life.
-The couple has four children, two daughter, and two sons.
+The couple has four children, two daughters, and two sons.

 Edhi Center Facilities

 Edhi centers offer many services such as saving the lives of infants and fostering abandoned children and taking care of handicapped and disabled people.
 It also facilitates the elderly people who have been disowned by their own families.
 Edhi has its own dispensary through which they provide free medication and medicine.
 They have a large network of ambulances that provide services including shifting patients to the hospital during accidents and emergencies.
 During natural disasters like earthquakes and floods, the Edhi center provided relief aid, recovered dead bodies from food and provided shelter to the people, and also provided them food, clothing, and blankets.
 Edhi also provided free education to the needy so that they can become self-sufficient.

 Few inspirational quotes from Abdul Sattar Edhi

 “My religion is humanitarianism, which is the basis of every religion in the world.”